DevinMprz/Simple-database-server/README.md

 - GUI for the server
 - Graphical representation of the data
 - Graphical representation of statistics (memory, load, connections, etc.)
-- Probably something with the web (REST API, etc.)
+- Probably something with the web
 - Need to think of something special to add to the project :)